 Regional Initiatives Building Futures: Re-Envisioning The Hyde At Rensselaer The Hyde Collection’s board of trustees and David F. Setford, executive director, along with Rensselaer Polytechnic Institute’s Dean of the School of Architecture Evan Douglis, cordially invite you to attend the opening reception for an exhibition of future architectural ideas for the development of The […]

-Patrik Schumacher is partner at the internationally renowned Zaha Hadid Architects studio , and a founding director of the influential Design Research Lab (DRL) at the Architectural Association School of Architecture in London.
+Patrik Schumacher is partner at the internationally renowned Zaha Hadid Architects studio , and a founding director of the Design Research Lab (DRL) at the Architectural Association in London. ///

 / Jefferson Ellinger, Assistant Professor / New Architectures: Nature and Phenomena TedX Talk Jackson Hole, WY.
 October 2nd, 2011 Jefferson Ellinger (Assistant Professor at RPI) and Nona Yehia, partners in the architecture firm E/Ye Design, practice and conduct research at their office in Wyoming and at CASE/Rensselaer Polytechnic Institute in New York City.
 Talk: Architects, […]